OFRBG/use-pq/README.md

   </blockquote>
 </p>

-`usePq` aims to make GraphQL comsumption truly only-what-you-need.
+`usePq` aims to make GraphQL consumption truly only-what-you-need.
 GraphQL is a great tool for data fetching without bombarding an API with chained requests or building a local replica.
 The one thing that annoys me about GraphQL is writing query files.
 These need to be tweaked, formatted, and in some cases compiled and shipped as utilities.

 Building a query per page seems to me like patching RESTful thinking into GraphQL.
 The idea behind `usePq` is to do with query declarations and instead use observables to build the _exact_ query that you need, just as GraphQL was meant to be used.